johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

    Typically, you can skip it for the player object, unless you have added an each_turn routine to it.

+Note: If you use `parse_name` quite sparingly (up to about 10% of all objects the player can refer to), you probably want to define `OPTIONAL_REACTIVE_PARSE_NAME` as well.
+If you do this, and you define `OPTIONAL_MANUAL_REACTIVE`, you will also need to set the `reactive` attribute for all objects that provide the `parse_name` property.

 ### Move arrays to static memory

 If you have arrays whose contents never change, you can place them in static memory, like this:

 ```
 Array my_array static --> 1 2 3 4 5 "String1" "String2";
 ```

 This makes dynamic memory smaller, which means save and restore get faster.
 Since static memory can also be swapped out, it means gameplay can be smoother in sections of the game where the arrays aren't used.